Colorado Springs and Interurban Railway: Interurban railway company

 Colorado Springs and Interurban Railway ridership peaked in 1911 and within three years it began to suffer financially as automobile ownership increased.
 By 1916, its offices were located at 530 South Tejon.
 At that time there were separate cars that ran from the Main Post Office and Federal Courthouse to the Printer's Home.
 The east/west mainline extended from Manitou's Iron Springs neighborhood eastward through Garden of the Gods Balanced Rock Station in 1916.
 In 1916, the system had a power house building at 205 Rio Grande West.
 It served Colorado Springs, Old Colorado City, Manitou Springs, Ivywild, and Roswell over 38 mi of track with 56 motor cars and 13 trail cars in 1917.

 Over the years, service ran east to the North Colorado Springs suburb and southward from the ATSF/Rock Island railroad bridge through the city to the Ivywild and Broadmoor suburbs, where the Cheyenne Mountain Country Club was along the Cheyenne Canon street car line and the terminus It also ran to Broadmoor Park and adjacent to Stratton Park at the entrances to the North and South Cheyenne Cañons.
 A north/south branch line on Spruce and Walnut streets extended from Yampa street southward to Huerfano Street.

 Buses began replacing the system's railcars in 1931 and the last electric tram ran on April 30, 1932.
 In the mid 1930s, the Works Progress Administration removed most of the street car rails.
 The Colorado Springs & Interurban power house site at the northwest corner of S Sierra Madre and Las Animas streets remains an electrical power station (now of Colorado Springs Utilities).

-Historic property
+Cars 46-50

-Winfield Scott Stratton ordered streetcars for the Colorado Springs & Suburban Railway in 1901.
-It was the first set of cars purchased by Stratton and they were outfitted with safety features, like the retractable Narragansett steps, retractable windows that could be adjusted in transit, and had separate non-smoking and smoking sections.
-It was a step in the transition from wood to steel framed cars and used the Brill convertible design.
-Colorado Springs & Interurban Railway (CS&IR) Streetcar No. 59, the only remaining streetcar from that order, is listed on the Colorado State Register of Historic Properties.
+The first five streetcars purchased by Stratton were outfitted with safety features, like the retractable Narragansett steps, retractable windows that could be adjusted in transit, and had separate non-smoking and smoking sections.
+It was a step in the transition from wood to steel framed cars.
+These cars were numbered 46 to 50 and used the Brill convertible design.
+Car 48 survives today and is listed on the Colorado State Register of Historic Properties.

+Car 59

+Car 59, the last of an order of nine cars from the Laclede Car Company numbered 51-59, survives today and is undergoing restoration to operating condition at the Pikes Peak Historical Street Railway Foundation, a museum dedicated to preserving the history of the CS&I. It is also on the Colorado State Register of Historic Places.